 The American people are wise, wiser than our opponents think.
 They know who pays for every campaign promise.
 They are not afraid of the truth.
-We will tell them the truth.
+We tell them the truth.

-From start to finish, our campaign will be credible.
-It will be responsible.
-We will come out fighting.
-And, we will win!
+From start to finish, our campaign will be credible; it will be responsible.
+We will come out fighting, and we will win.
 Yes, we have all seen the polls and the pundits who say our party is dead.
-I've heard that before.
+I have heard that before.
 So did Harry Truman.

-I'll tell you what I think: The only polls that count are the polls the American people go to on November 2.
+I will tell you what I think.
+The only polls that count are the polls the American people go to on November 2.

-And I predict right now that the American people are going to say that night: Jerry, you've done a good job.
-Keep right on doing it.
+Right now, I predict that the American people are going to say that tonight, "Jerry, you have done a good job.
+Keep right on doing it."

-As I try, in my imagination, to look into all the homes where families are watching the end of this convention, I can't tell which faces are Republicans, which are Democrats and which are Independents.
+As I try in my imagination to look into the homes where families are watching the end of this great Convention, I can't tell which faces are Republicans, which are Democrats and which are Independent.
 I cannot see their color or their creed.
 I see only Americans.

 I see Americans who love their husbands, their wives and their children.
 I see Americans who love their country for what it has been and what it must become.

-I see Americans who work hard but who are willing to sacrifice all they have worked for to keep their children and their country free.
+I see Americans who work hard, but who are willing to sacrifice all they have worked for to keep their children and their country free.

 I see Americans who in their own quiet way pray for peace among nations and peace among themselves.
-They do love their neighbors and they do forgive those who have trespassed against them.
+We do love our neighbors and we do forgive those who have trespassed against us.

-I see a new generation that knows what is right and knows itself -- a generation determined to preserve its ideals, its environment, our nation and our world.
+I see a new generation that knows what is right and knows itself, a generation determined to preserve its ideals, its environment, our nation and the world.

 My fellow Americans, I like what I see.
 I have no fear for the future of this great country.
-And as we go forward, together, I promise you once more what I promised before: to uphold the Constitution; to do what is right, as God gives me to see the right; and to do the very best I can for America.
+As we go forward together, I promise you once more what I promised before: To uphold the Constitution, to do what is right as God gives me to see the right and to do the very best that I can for America.

-God helping me, I will not let you down.
+God helping me, I won't let you down.